Works by Francis Bacon: Juridical works

-Among lawyers, Bacon was probably best known for his genius at stating the principles and philosophy of the law in concise, memorable, and quotable aphorisms, and for his efforts as Lord Chancellor to strengthen equity jurisprudence and check the power of the common law judges.
-As Lord Chancellor under James I, Sir Francis Bacon presided over the equity courts as the "Keeper of the King's Conscience."
-In this role he frequently came into conflict with Sir Edward Coke, who headed up the common law courts.
+Among lawyers, Bacon was probably best known for his genius at stating the principles and philosophy of the law in concise, memorable and quotable aphorisms, and for his efforts as Lord Chancellor to strengthen equity jurisprudence and check the power of the common law judges.
+As Lord Chancellor under James I, Bacon presided over the equity courts as the "Keeper of the King's Conscience".
+In this role he frequently came into conflict with Sir Edward Coke, who headed the common law courts.

 In a letter to Bishop Lancelot Andrews, Bacon spoke of his juridical works as being a thoughtful action aiming the general good of men in society and the dowries of government, saying that "having in the work of mine Instauration had in contemplation the general good of men in their very being, and the dowries of nature; and in my work of laws, the general good of men likewise in society, and the dowries of government; I thought in duty I owed somewhat unto my own country, which I ever loved".

-His most important juridical works are: The Elements of the Common Laws of England, Maxims of the Law, Cases of Treason, The Learned Reading of Sir Francis Bacon upon the Statute of Uses.
+His most important juridical works are: The Elements of the Common Laws of England, Maxims of the Law, Cases of Treason and the Learned Reading of Sir Francis Bacon upon the Statute of Uses.